-Now that we know this health supplement does not harm your mental capacity, the question is: can it actually help to boost your focus?
+Now that we know this health supplement does not harm the psychoactive area of the brain, the question is: can it actually help to boost your focus?

 It is hard to focus on your studies when you have an upcoming test or assessment.
-It is normal to think about all the other things you could be doing instead of studying.
-Sometimes, the lack of focus on your work is simply because you are not interested in the subject.
-Perhaps, you simply don’t want to learn about excel spreadsheets or the world wars!
+It is normal to think about all the other things you could be doing instead of studying or working.
+Sometimes, the lack of focus on your work is simply because you are not interested in the subject or task.

 Most commonly, however, a lack of focus is not so much about motivation but other factors.

-The stress of the exams and assignments makes you anxious.
+The pressure of the exams and assignments can cause distress within the mind, which can make you feel worried.
 It also affects your sleep.
-In turn, the lack of sleep for weeks, distractions, and the stress of the upcoming deadlines make it super challenging to concentrate on the task at hand.
+In turn, the lack of sleep for weeks, distractions, and the pressure of the upcoming deadlines make it super challenging to concentrate on the task at hand.

-Stress, fatigue, distractions and even a poor diet can all impact on your ability to concentrate.
+Many factors can contribute to a lack of concentration, from worry, pressure, lack of sleep, distractions and even a poor diet.
 Let’s take a closer look at why this is.

 Most people believe that removing these distractions and finding a quiet and peaceful place to study is all you need to do to boost their focus.
 While it’s true that this will certainly help, removing all noise and distraction won’t necessarily solve all your focus issues.